I can't see it I say as Mr H repeats: it's on the left near the bottom

 The following couple of weeks I squinted in and out of hospital doors to attend appointment after appointment and was soon lying flat in the noisy hoop of an MRI.
 With my brain tumour history; blurred vision could not be assumed to be just that; blurred and cloudy vision.

-pupils were dilated with dripping drops and peering inside them the eye hospital consultant said; you've got rapidly progressing posterior capsular cataracts.
+But at the eye hospital, my pupils were dilated with dripping drops and peering inside them the eye hospital consultant said; you've got rapidly progressing posterior capsular cataracts.
 This type of cataract is usually caused by steroids...I had steroids during my brain tumour and breast cancer treatments I say with a shoulder shrug and wry smile - no one warned me I mutter...

 I stumble through the weeks and months with my unfocused camera lens vision.
 People give me puzzled looks as I develop a habit of flirty winking!
 It's hard to resist a constant check to see which eye is worse, which one is more out of focus... it's like looking through a peasouper fog!